shish/rosettaboy/utils/README.md

 bench.sh
 --------
-Find all of the `run*.sh` launchers and run them with a standard set of command line options
+Find all of the `rosettaboy-*` variants and run them with a standard set of command line options